Please reach us at (541) 306-1980 if you cannot find an answer to your question

 We raise every puppy we sell in our own home with our own kids.
 They have a lot of exposure to children before they go home with you.

 Height : Female: 20–22 inches (51–56 cm), Male: 22–24 inches (56–61 cm)

 Weight: Female: 55–71 lbs (25–32 kg), Male: 65–90 lbs (30–34 kg)

 We recommend crate training your puppy because it gives your golden a safe den-like place to retreat, and it is especially helpful with potty training.

 Your puppy should have an hour or so of play for every 2-3 hours it is alone in the crate during the day.
 When the puppy gets older and can hold itself longer for potty, it can stay in the crate for longer periods, but it should never exceed 5 hours at a time as a full adult.
 Your puppy should not live in the crate, it should live with you!

 Yes, we think that reward-based socialization classes are good.
 However, you should wait at least a few weeks after you bring your puppy home so he or she can get acclimated to her new environment.

 Be sure to seek out a class with lots of good reviews and if possible, monitor a class before enrolling your dog.
 Never let a trainer use any methods with your dogs that makes you or dog uncomfortable.

-We think the best time to take your puppy home is at 7 or 8 weeks.
+We think the best time to take your puppy home is at 7 - 8 weeks.
 We do not allow puppies to go home earlier than that.